TAIsRich/chuwa0116/ShortQuestions/hw9.md

 ## 10. What is the ORM framework?
 In a nutshell, an ORM framework is written in an object oriented language (like PHP, Java, C# etc…) and it is designed to virtually wrap around a relational database.
 If you look at the name (ORM), it basically translates into: mapping objects to relational tables.

+## 12. What is the serialization and desrialization?
+- Serialization in Java allows us to convert an Object to stream that we can send over the network or save it as file or store in DB for later usage.
+- Deserialization is the process of converting Object stream to actual Java Object to be used in our program.